 Situated on the outskirts of town on a curving drive, the austere walls and bare trees of the sanitarium that Manny has "chosen with care" bears comparison to House of the Hanged Man.

-House of the Hanged Man hardly fits in with what should be the cheerier decor of a medical office.
+When you stop to think about its macabre subject, House of the Hanged Man hardly fits in with what should be the cheerier decor of a medical office.
 Unless, of course, the doctor is Hitchcock.

 *Speaking of euphemisms, four years after The Wrong Man came out, this exchange occurred between Marion Crane and Norman Bates: